Lee Breuer: Career

 Breuer was a founding co-artistic director of Mabou Mines Theater Company in New York City, which Breuer began in 1970 with colleagues Philip Glass, Ruth Maleczech, JoAnne Akalaitis, David Warrilow, and Frederick Neumann.
 Since the birth of the company, Breuer worked with Mabou Mines.

 In 2013, Breuer directed the La Divina Caricatura: Part I The Shaggy Dog which was co-produced by Mabou Mines.
 In 2005, Breuer's previous Mabou Mines production Red Beads, was adapted by Breuer from a Russian folk story, created in collaboration with puppeteer Basil Twist and composer Ushio Torikai.
 Of the September 2005 New York City premiere, the New York Times critic wrote "...theater as sorcery; it is a crossroads where artistic traditions meet to invent a marvelous common language.
 It is a fairy tale, a puppet play and a chamber opera… amazing work."

 Mabou Mines Dollhouse, a deconstruction of the Ibsen classic, won 2004 Obie Awards for Best Director and Best Performance.
 The production toured nationally and internationally.
 Breuer directed high definition video adaptation of stage production for Arte television France, which was aired throughout Europe.

 Much of Breuer's work with Mabou Mines premiered at The Public Theater (NYC) under the patronage of the late Joseph Papp, and at the La Mama Experimental Theater Club under the patronage of Ellen Stewart.
 These include his Obie-winning adaptation of three works by Samuel Beckett: Play, Come and Go and The Lost Ones.

 Breuer authored/directed Mabou Mines' trilogy, Animations, including The B Beaver, The Red Horse and The Shaggy Dog Animation, which was awarded the Obie for Best Play in 1978.
-In 1980 Breuer received two Obies for writing and direction of his play, A Prelude to a Death in Venice.
+In 1980, Breuer received two Obies for writing and direction of his play, A Prelude to a Death in Venice.
 He also wrote and directed An Epidog, the winner of the President's Commission Kennedy Center-American Express Award for Best New Work.

-In 1976 he appeared in Rosa von Praunheim's New York film Underground and Emigrants.